- Gender and Relationships

 She spoke to everyone and had a wonderful evening.

-She was very animated in the car as Anita drove her back to the office so she could get her own vehicle.
+She was very hyper in the car as Anita drove her back to the office so she could get her own vehicle.

 "Thanks so much!
 I think I really want to join that Club!"
 Gwen smiled.